-Waste management is an important issue when considering nuclear energy.
-The UK nuclear industry takes management of its waste product very seriously, and we ensure that it can pose no risk to the environment.
+Waste management is an important issue when looking at nuclear energy.
+The UK nuclear industry takes management of its waste product very seriously, and ensures that it can pose no risk to the environment.

 The facts on nuclear waste are simple: